Floglor/Biolab/README.md

 This is a project I created for my resume.
 It's a small AI-driven proof of concept with zero to no input from a player.
 Please be aware that I highly recommend reviewing this as a solution inside Unity, but feel free to download a build if you want to.

-Controls - RMB to navigate around the map and Scroll to zoom in or out.
+Controls - LMB to navigate around the map and Scroll to zoom in or out.

 Warning: the graphics are almost non-existing and extremely raw.
 It's not a complete game and even not an alpha.
 NOTE THAT YOU SHOULD NOT LET THIS GAME BE PLAYED FOR FAR TOO LONG ON A WEAK PC.
 CREATURES WILL SPAWN TO THE LIMIT AND THE PATHFINDER WILL BE HARD ON YOUR CPU.